 To understand where your business lies in relation to competitors in the industry, you can compare available NPSs to see how well your business is performing.
-A high NPS indicates you are satisfying the majority of your customers.
+A high NPS indicates you satisfy the majority of your customers.
 A lower score means it’s time to make some improvements.

 Eighty percent of people have deleted an app because they didn’t know how to use it.
 That’s a lot of people giving up on a product because of a lack of training or onboarding.
 No organization wants a customer to give up on their product or service.
 One of the best ways to define the success of an onboarding process is to analyze how engaged the clients are with your product.
 Are they actively engaged?
 Are they only passively engaged?
 Or has their engagement dropped off completely, indicating they are no longer using the service?

-Engagement rate helps define how many users are actively using your product or service over a defined period of time.
-To analyze this metric, first divide customers into groups based on the start date of their onboarding.
-This could be a specific date, a week of the month, or the month in which they began the process.
+The engagement rate helps define how many users are actively using your product or service over a defined period of time.
+To analyze this metric, first, divide customers into groups based on the start date of their onboarding.
+This could be a specific date, a week, or the month they began the process.
 Then define what “active” looks like for your product or service; again, is it daily, weekly, or monthly?

 To measure the satisfaction of current customers, use the following formula:

-Once you’ve begun measuring the engagement rate, you can then see which groups are falling behind in engagement.
+Once you’ve begun measuring the engagement rate, you can see which groups are falling behind.
 A lower rate points to a decrease in engagement.
 Additional training, updating the customer on products that might better fit their needs, or touching base more frequently to remind the customer of the benefits of your product or service may increase this metric and improve engagement.

-Time is money, and what the client ultimately wants is to get value from your product or service.
-Time to value (TTV) in the onboarding process is the period of time between the start of the onboarding process and the time at which the customer first experiences the value of the product or service.
+Time is money, and the client wants to get value from your product or service.
+Time to value (TTFV) in the onboarding process is the period of time between the start of the onboarding process and the time at which the customer first experiences the value of the product or service.
 This value may be intangible and abstract (such as “Now I get it!”), or it might be quantifiable (such as “I made 20 more sales today after using this service”).

 To understand this metric, you must first identify what “value” means to the customer.
 Start with why your customers came to your organization in the first place.
 What are they hoping to achieve by using your product or service?
 Is it a sales goal?
-Is it ease-of-use?
+Is it ease of use?
 Is it streamlining a system?
 These are value adds your organization is helping them to achieve.
-That moment when they achieve that value is the moment you will use to calculate TTV.
+When they achieve that value, you will use it to calculate TTFV.

 If you have established a strong relationship with the client, understanding when they first achieved value will be part of the ongoing conversation.
 The smaller this number, the more quickly your clients are getting to value.
 A higher number means you may need to re-evaluate the steps in your process.
 Can you get the client to value more quickly?
 Look for ways to improve that number.

 While the client has a goal of adding or achieving value, ultimately, you have a goal to increase revenue.
 One way to measure the success of the onboarding process is to track revenue growth that can be linked directly to onboarding.
-Remember, the goal of onboarding is to establish a long-term relationship with the client.
-This includes helping them understand the specific products and services that you offer that could be of benefit to their business.
-During the onboarding process, an effective client onboarder will be able to identify and suggest upgrades, new products, or additional services for each of their clients.
+Remember, onboarding aims to establish a long-term relationship with the client.
+This includes helping them understand your specific products and services that could benefit their business.
+During the onboarding process, an effective client onboarding will be able to identify and suggest upgrades, new products, or additional services for each client.

-To understand how these conversations and conversions affect revenue, you can use the net revenue retention (NRR) formula.
+You can use the net revenue retention (NRR) formula to understand how these conversations and conversions affect revenue.
 This formula allows you to see the relationship between growth in your customer base and the effects of upsells and cross-sells.
 It can also define revenue that would potentially be lost if new customers are not onboarded.

-The NRR calculation is a bit more complex but gives a clear picture of how revenue and retention work together.
+The NRR calculation is a bit more complex but clearly shows how revenue and retention work together.
 Begin by dividing customers into onboarding groups, then use the following formula to calculate NRR:

-When this number is high, it means that, due to retaining a higher number of customers, you are generating more revenue.
+When this number is high, it means that you are generating more revenue due to retaining a higher number of customers.
 A lower number indicates how much revenue is affected by customers lost.
 The overall goal here is to help the customer add value.
 Revenue is a natural outcome of a trust-based relationship with a client who looks to you to provide solutions.